zxc916684603/ecs/intl.en-US/User Guide/Connect/Connect to an instance by using the Management Terminal.md

     -   For an I/O-optimized instance, the new password takes effect immediately.
     -   For a non-I/O-optimized instance, [restart the instance](intl.en-US/User Guide/Instances/Restart an instance.md#) in the ECS console.

-        **Note:** Restarting the operating system cannot apply the new password.
+        **Note:** Restarting the operating system does not apply the new password.

 **Input commands**

-If you are connecting to a Linux instance, you can use the **Input Commands** feature to type long text, such as a complex command or a URL.
+If you are connecting to a Linux instance, use the **Input Commands** feature to type long text, such as a complex command or a URL.

 Follow these steps: